 The criteria used to determine the adequacy of the testing personnel involves evaluating testing personnel responsibilities, ensuring that these responsibilities are specified by the director in writing and are appropriate to ensure compliance with the reporting and recordkeeping requirements, quality control monitoring, quality assessment activities, and proficiency testing participation.
 Cite this deficiency only when problems are found in areas that can be directly related to insufficient numbers of testing personnel.
-(Use D6101 to relate the finding to insufficient personnel to director responsibilities.)

-§493.1489 Standard; Testing Personnel Qualifications

-Each individual performing high complexity testing must--

-(a) Possess a current license issued by the State in which the laboratory is located, if such licensing is required; and
+(Use D6101 to relate the finding regarding insufficient personnel to director responsibilities.)
+D6170 (Rev. 166, Issued: 02-03-17, Effective: 03-03-17, Implementation: 03-03-17) §493.1489 Standard; Testing personnel qualifications Each individual performing high complexity testing must-- (a) Possess a current license issued by the State in which the laboratory is located, if such licensing is required; and D6171 (Rev. 140, Issued: 05-29-15, Effective: 05-29-15, Implementation: 05-29-15) §493.1489 Standard; Testing personnel qualifications (b) Meet one of the following requirements:

-- (b) Meet one of the following requirements: - (b)(1) Be a doctor of medicine, doctor of osteopathy, or doctor of podiatric medicine licensed to practice medicine, osteopathy, or podiatry in the State in which the laboratory is located or have earned a doctoral, master's or bachelor's degree in a chemical, physical, biological or clinical laboratory science, or medical technology from an accredited institution;

-See §493.2 for the definition of and guidance for accredited institutions.
+(b)(1) Be a doctor of medicine, doctor of osteopathy, or doctor of podiatric medicine licensed to practice medicine, osteopathy, or podiatry in the State in which the laboratory is located or have earned a doctoral, master's or bachelor's degree in a chemical, physical, biological or clinical laboratory science, or medical technology from an accredited institution; Interpretive Guidelines §493.1489(b)(1) See §493.2 for the definition of an accredited institution.